-In the weeks before two landmark marriage equality cases reached the United States Supreme Court, the Human Rights Campaign—in partnership with dozens of other fair-minded organizations—launched groundbreaking coalition efforts to lift up the nationwide conversation around marriage.
+In the weeks before two landmark marriage equality cases reached the United States Supreme Court in 2013, the Human Rights Campaign—in partnership with dozens of other fair-minded organizations—launched groundbreaking coalition efforts to lift up the nationwide conversation around marriage.
 The results exceeded our highest hopes.

 Hundreds of prominent American companies, dozens of leading Republicans, and President Barack Obama each filed historic amicus briefs to the Court in support of equal marriage.
 Five U.S. Senators announced their support for marriage equality in a 72 hour period.
 Thousands gathered outside the U.S. Supreme Court in support of equal justice under the law.
 A graphic on what's at stake at the Supreme Court became HRC's most retweeted Tweet in history.
 And a simple red HRC logo took over Facebook, quadrupled traffic to HRC.org, and came to symbolize a transformative moment for equality.